RashaAbuRkab/Amazon-Product-Recommendation-System/README.markdown

 # Amazon Product Recommendation System

 ## Project Overview
-This project builds a recommendation system to suggest products to users based on their past ratings, using the Amazon product reviews dataset.
+This project develops a recommendation system that suggests products to users based on their past ratings, utilizing the Amazon product reviews dataset.
 The dataset includes user IDs, product IDs, ratings, and timestamps.
 The goal is to provide personalized product recommendations using various techniques, including:

 - **Rank-Based Recommendation System**: Recommends products based on average ratings and the number of ratings.
 - **User-User Collaborative Filtering**: Recommends products based on the preferences of similar users.